imapex-training/mod_adv_git/slides/slide132.md

+* You could manually resolve the conflict, but instead...
-* Pull again, but with the rebase option
+* Abort the merge/pull

 ```
-git pull --rebase upstream master
+git merge --abort
 ```